nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/index.md

 - the user running the playbook must be a member of the `backup` group

-- for postgres actions `psql` has been installed
+- Postgres actions require `psql` to be installed

     !!! tip
-        `psql` can be installed with `apt install postgresql-client-<version>` on a debian system
+        `psql` can be installed with `apt install postgresql-client-<version>` on a Debian system

+- MariaDB / MySQL actions require `mysql` to be installed

+    !!! tip
+        `mysql` can be installed with `apt install mariadb-client-core-<version>` on a Debian system.

 ### Play workflow